towles-osu/TestRepository/README.md

 # TestRepository
-# This is a readme for the test repository to see what happens
+# This repository contains experimental code.
+# Mostly it is a sandbox, though experiment.py seeks to be an entertaining interactive program